sporto/elm-tutorial/040_effects/effects_2.md

 #### view

-The `view` display the "Refresh" button and a message (this message will be the response from the server).
+The `view` displays the "Refresh" button and a message (this message will be the response from the server).
 When the "Refresh" button is clicked we send a `Refresh` action to the provided address.

 #### actionsMailbox